maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 - **Inference:** the existing display fault affected later PSR control during an atomic KMS commit.
 - **Unknown:** whether PSR was active at 11:15:08, whether fullscreen caused a PSR exit, and whether PSR initiated the fault.

-Disabling PSR can provide useful evidence in a controlled test.
-Current mainline AMD source defines `0x10` in `amdgpu.dcdebugmask` as disabling PSR and PSR selective update.
+Disabling PSR can provide useful evidence in a controlled test: current mainline [AMD source](https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/amd/include/amd_shared.h#L320-L322) defines `0x10` in `amdgpu.dcdebugmask` as disabling PSR and PSR selective update.
 Anyone testing it should confirm the flag against the source for the kernel in use, test one change at a time and expect possible extra power use.

 ## 14. Reconstructing the failure

-Here is the full sequence.
-The first display fault comes before the suspend attempt and the PSR trace.
+Here is the full sequence, in which the first display fault comes before the suspend attempt and the PSR trace.

 {{< mermaid >}}
 flowchart TB